nikinath/go-web-workshop/section03/README.md

 ## Reading from the Request body

-Similarly to how we read from the `Body` in the `http.Response` a couple of chapter before we can read the body of the `http.Request`.
+Similar to how we read from the `Body` in the `http.Response` a couple of chapters before, we can read the body of the `http.Request`.

 Note that even though the type of `Body` in `http.Request` is `io.ReadCloser` the body will be automatically